 We will extend our research to contribute to the health of our customers as a provider of delicious dairy products for daily consumption.

 Normally, bifidobacteria makes up more than 90% of the intestinal flora of a healthy baby.
-Yet the intestinal tract tends to be undeveloped in a low-birthweight baby, especially a baby with an extremely low birthweight of less than 1,500g.
-An undeveloped intestinal tract is often unable to colonize bifidobacteria, with increase of the opportunity for the growth of unfavorable bacteria such as Escherichia coli and Staphylococcus aureus.
-Collaborative studies by Morinaga Milk and university hospitals have found that the administration of one proprietary strain of Bifidobacterium breve M-16V to low- or extremely-low-birthweight infants promotes the formation of bifidobacteria-predominant intestinal microflora and protects newborns from the risks of necrotizing enterocolitis (NEC) and sepsis.
+Yet the intestinal tract tends to be underdeveloped in a low birthweight baby, especially a baby with an extremely low birthweight of less than 1,500g.
+An underdeveloped intestinal tract is often unable to colonize bifidobacteria, when there is an increase of the growth of unfavorable bacteria such as Escherichia coli and Staphylococcus aureus.
+Collaborative studies by Morinaga Milk and university hospitals have found that the administration of one proprietary strain of Bifidobacterium breve M-16V to low or extremely low birthweight infants promotes the formation of bifidobacteria-predominant intestinal microflora and protects newborns from the risks of necrotizing enterocolitis (NEC) and sepsis.
 Bifidobacterium breve M-16V is now offered to more than 120 facilities nationwide, including NICUs (neonatal intensive care unit) and pediatrics departments, as a probiotic support to the healthy growth of babies.
-The benefits of Bifidobacterium breve M-16V for low-birthweight infants have been also known worldwide through academic societies and dissertations.
+The benefits of Bifidobacterium breve M-16V for low birthweight infants have been also known worldwide through academic societies and dissertations.
 The probiotic has been used in NICUs in Australia since 2012 and has been introduced at NICUs in New Zealand and Singapore more recently.
 Morinaga Milk plans to continue supporting the healthy growth of babies and children all over the world.